 - Distributing query processing by combining hosted and on-premises DNS services, deploying recursive servers to the network edge and creating redundant DNS architectures

 - Using response policy zones to cut off botnets and create whitelists for legitimate traffic

 - Sharing threat intelligence to stay ahead of attackers and create a unified front

-In Digital Banking industry this year, the leaders who are creating state-of-the-art apps, chatbots, authentication and internet-of-things applications will throw on what they do but why and how answers may not come out.
+In the Digital Banking industry this year, the leaders who are creating state-of-the-art apps, chatbots, authentication and internet-of-things applications will throw on what they do but why and how answers may not come out.
 The issues will be debated, like how and with whom to share account data and whether or not to try to compete with top-rated mobile wallet apps.
 And the brightest minds in the industry should lend hands to share ideas, network and collaborate.

-Business Insider is forecasting that in the U.S. alone mobile payments volume will increase to $503 billion by 2020 and will be used by 56 percent of the consumer population during that year.
+Business Insider is forecasting that in the U.S. alone mobile payments volume will increase to $503 billion by 2020 and will be used by 56% of the consumer population during that year.
 Meanwhile, Sweden, Singapore, the Netherlands, France, Canada, Belgium and the U.K. are already on their way to becoming cashless societies – with Australia, Brazil, India and much of Africa following suit.

-Conclusion – To deconstruct fraud with machine learning or Artificial intelligence is possible and feasible but up-to what extant.
+Conclusion – To deconstruct fraud with machine learning or Artificial intelligence is possible and feasible but up-to what extent.
 From offering fraud protection to identity verification, machine learning is increasingly being used by companies small and large to build out their next generation of products.
-Info-Security should be built as a culture in every organisation no matter what is the nature of the organisation and when its related to payments, money, cash, digital transactions or digital identity then this should be more rigid every day culture and gesture then then being imposed as policy.
+Info-Security should be built as a culture in every organisation no matter what is the nature of the organisation and when its related to payments, money, cash, digital transactions or digital identity then this should be more rigid every day culture and gesture then being imposed as policy.

 ====================== About the Author =================================